History of Lehigh Gorge State Park

 White constructed 20 dams and 29 locks over the 26 miles between Mauch Chunk (now Jim Thorpe) and White Haven.
 Five and one-half miles of canal were also built.
 It was called the Upper Grand Section of the Lehigh Canal because the locks and dams were larger and far more impressive than the locks of other canals.

 Loggers continued to clearcut the huge white pine and hemlock trees for lumber and for the bark, which was used to tan hides.
-In the 1860s, the second largest tannery in the United States sat on the banks of the Lehigh River at the small town of Lehigh Tannery.
-The tannery closed in 1874.
+During the 1860s, the second largest tannery in the United States sat on the banks of the Lehigh River at the small town of Lehigh Tannery.

 A terrible forest fire swept through the Lehigh Gorge area in 1875, burning the remaining standing timber, many sawmills, and stockpiles of lumber.
 The sawmills closed and the loggers departed.